jbensmann/dwm/README.md

 # dwm

-This is my built of dwm.
+This is my built of dwm, a minimalist tiling window manager.

 ## Features